Need an EPC in Stonebridge?

 Double glazing

-Although improvements to the double glazing does make a difference, the biggest increase is only really achieved when improving from single glazing to doubled glazing.
-If you are modernising from pre 2002 upvc double glazing, this will only show as a modest increase in the energy rating of the home.
-With upvc double glazing the perception is normally sensed by the customer in terms of cosiness from a decrease in draughts.
-Because the EPC doesn’t consider the condition of any particular object, this comfort gain is not measured.
+With double glazing the perception is normally experienced by the customer in terms of comfort from a reduction in draughts.
+Unfortunately the EPC doesn’t consider the condition of any particular item, this comfort gain is not measured.

 Low Energy Lights